unahouExosite/docs/exositeready/microchip/README.md

 ![Microchip](../assets/microchip_logo.png)

+Microchip and Exosite have teamed up to connect Microchip's wireless development kits and reference designs to the cloud.
+Each of the cloud devices below allow you to connect remotely through a web browser or custom application in order to manage the device and interact with real-time data.
+Check out the links below to learn more!

+# ExositeReady™ Certified
 ## Microchip WiFi Client Module Development Kit

 The Microchip WiFi Client Module (WCM) Development Kit 1 (Part Number DM182023) is designed to enable users to quickly and easily connect to a cloud based service such as Exosite's OnePlatform.
 The kit includes the WCM demo board utilizing a Microchip MRF24WG0MA WiFi Module and a PIC32 application microcontroller.